 Types of Facial Trauma

 Drs.
-Heise and Alpha meet and exceed these modern standards.
+Heise, Alpha and Delgadillo meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations